maxweber/todomvc-db-view/README.md

 # todomvc-db-view

-An example app that demonstrates the db-view approach and implements a frontend and a backend for the well-known todomvc app.
+An example app that demonstrates the db-view approach and implements a frontend and a backend for the well-known todomvc example app.

 ## Install